Why your shaving cream is watery and what to do about it?

 Final remarks

-So, to conclude this entire blog post, I would say that your shaving cream becomes watery because the compressed gas (propellant) found inside its can sometimes runs out before the shaving cream itself.
+To conclude this entire blog post, I would say that shaving cream becomes watery because the compressed gas (propellant) found inside it can sometimes run out before the shaving cream itself.
 Your shaving cream can is filled with both the cream and gasses like butane, isobutane, propane, or pentane.
-When the propellant runs out it does not have enough pressure to aerate your shaving cream, so it comes out watery.
+When the propellant runs out, it does not have enough pressure to aerate your shaving cream, so it comes out watery.

-This is very important for shaving cream because you want these bubbles to give you fluffy, foamy texture.
-When the solubility of the gas is low for the water then you will notice the propellant pushing out of the water, but the water will not contain enough propellant within it to produce a nice foam.
-You will only get watery, runny and flowing shaving cream.
+This is very important for shaving cream because you want these bubbles to give you a fluffy, foamy texture.
+When the gas’s solubility in water is low, you will notice the propellant pushing out of the water, but the water will not contain enough propellant to produce a nice foam.
+You will only get watery, runny, and flowing shaving cream.

-Remember to shake the can of your shaving cream really hard for at least thirty seconds before every push of the button.
-This really necessary to keep all of the water, solids and compressed gasses well dissolved into each other.
+Remember to shake the can of your shaving cream hard for at least thirty seconds before every button push.
+This is necessary to keep all of the water, solids, and compressed gases well dissolved in each other.

 Do you shake shaving cream?